 Looking at the list without understanding how ATRI came up with its numbers can make the data seem random: how could a junction in San Bernardino, California with an average speed of 46.7 miles per hour be considered a worse bottleneck than a freeway in Austin, Texas with an average speed of 38.5 MPH?
 The full methodology can be read on their website, but the simplified version is the average speed multiplied by the number of trucks that travel through it in a 24-hour period.
 Because data is based on an unmitigated speed of 55 MPH, the San Bernardino junction had to have more than 50% more trucks travel through it for it to show up higher on the list than the Austin I-35, expressed as 12.5 divided by 8.3.

 While the ranking is determined this way, there are supplemental data points to look at as well.
-The list shows average speeds for what it considers “peak hours” and “non-peak hours”, as well as shows the change of peak speed from 2019 to 2020, expressed as a percentage.
+The list shows average speeds for what it considers “peak hours” and “non-peak hours” for bottlenecks, as well as shows the change of peak speed from 2019 to 2020, expressed as a percentage.

 This last piece of data will be especially unusual for 2020: with approximately half of the year (March-September) having “slow the spread” and “flatten the curve” mandates across the U.S., the total number of vehicles on the road throughout the year were lower than expected, allowing truckers across the nation to deal with less congestion.